-School assessment comprises 100% of the Year 11 mark in all courses and 50% of the final HSC mark in the Year 12 Studies, Standard, Advanced and Extension courses.
+School assessment comprises 100% of the Year 11 mark in all courses and 50% of the final HSC mark in the Year 12.
+Standard, Advanced and Extension courses.
+School Assessment comprises 100% of the Year 12 HSC mark for English Studies but 50% in the case of studies students attempting the HSC exam.

-Ancient History - 2 Unit
+Ancient History - 2 Unit ATAR Course

-ATAR Course

-Ancient History is the study of ancient societies including Greece and Pompeii and Herculaneum.
+Ancient History is the study of ancient societies including Greece, Pompeii and Herculaneum.